Self-Employment Tax: What Is It & How To Calculate It

 When preparing your taxes, you may need to file some of the following forms along with your annual tax return.

-- 1099-MISC: If you receive income through rental payments or royalties, it will be reported to you on Form 1099-MISC.
+- Form 1099-MISC: If you receive certain types of income, such as rental payments or royalties, they may be reported to you on Form 1099-MISC.
+The same $2,000 reporting threshold applies for 2026.

-- Form 1040: The annual federal tax return reports all income, including self-employment income.
-Specific schedules for self-employed individuals will need to be completed.
+- Form 1040: The annual federal tax return reports income from all applicable sources, including self-employment income.
+Self-employed individuals may also need to complete additional schedules.

-- Schedule 1: This supplemental schedule reports additional types of income and adjustments to income, including business income.
-You will also list the deductible portion of your self-employment tax on this form, which then carries over to the 1040.
+- Schedule 1: This supplemental schedule reports certain types of additional income and adjustments to income.
+The deductible portion of your self-employment tax is reported here and carried to Form 1040.

 - Schedule C: This schedule reports profit or loss from a business, including earnings and expenses related to self-employment.

-- Schedule SE: Use this form to calculate self-employment (SE) taxes.
+- Schedule SE: Use this form to calculate self-employment tax.

-- Form 8829: If you qualify for a home office deduction, use this form to calculate the amount you wish to claim for tax purposes.
+- Form 8829: If you qualify for a home office deduction and use the actual-expense method, this form helps calculate the amount you can claim.

 What Are the Penalties of Not Paying For Self-Employment Tax?